-Brothers John and Hank Green are two passionate learners (and teachers) reaching celebrity status on YouTube.
+Brothers John and Hank Green are two passionate learners (and teachers) that reached celebrity status on YouTube from 2011 on.
 Gaining initial success with their Brotherhood 2.0 project, where they ceased all text-based communication for the year and conversed only by video blogs on YouTube, they have moved onto bigger and better things with their latest project – Crash Course.

 John, the older of the two brothers, is not only a YouTube sensation, but is a New York Times bestselling author.
 Watching as he presents everything from “The Agricultural Revolution” to “Ancient Egypt” it is fairly clear this man has a way with words.